 Offering his best advice to recreational campers who are not looking to practice basic survival, Michael starts with tents, ‘they come in two forms, the two-second pop-up tents and the proper Himalayan style tent that can take absolutely anything.’
 He warns of strict Spanish laws on public barbecuing, with most campsites not allowing for personal BBQs.
 ‘Some will have communal barbecuing areas though,’ he notes.
 Another popular alternative to tent camping is renting out campsite bungalows; some casually refer to this as glamour camping, or simply “Glamping”.
 ‘To me, camping means getting away from the internet and just embracing nature.’

 Often camping coincides with other outdoor activities, particularly hiking, canoeing, horse riding, archery or fruit picking.
 There are various styles of camping outside of backpacking and social camping, including glamping, combining camping with luxury amenities, bicycle camping, combining camping with multi day cycles, winter camping, for those hard-core ski trips and car, off-road and RV camping, with the use and comfort of motorised vehicles.
 Caravanning is hugely popular amongst Gibraltarians, with many opting to rent plots in campsites around the region and keep their caravans there, to visit.
-All campsites offer professionally built cabins from services like Premium Log House which include the basic amenities of showers, toilets and water, with many offering more luxurious amenities like purpose built bungalows or log cabins dublin, electricity, laundry services and swimming pools.
+All campsites offer professionally built cabins from services like Premium Log House which include the basic amenities of showers, toilets and water, with many offering more luxurious amenities like purpose built bungalows, electricity, laundry services and swimming pools.
 Choose the best option for you and head into nature, you’re bound to come back rejuvenated.